promptcraft-academy-oe-spring2026/promptcraft-academy-oe-spring2026/materials/0_protocol/research_protocol_v1.md

 ## 6. Analysis Plan
 *(To be detailed: Statistical tests for H1, H2, H3.)*
-## 6. Analysis Plan
 All analyses will be conducted in Python (using `pandas`, `scipy`, `scikit-posthocs`) or JASP, with an alpha level of .05.

-*   **Hypothesis 1 (Competency):** We will perform an **Independent Samples t-test** comparing the Post-Test Performance Task scores (out of 12) of the Intervention Group vs. the Control Group.
+1.   **Hypothesis 1 (Competency):** We will perform an **Independent Samples t-test** comparing the Post-Test Performance Task scores (out of 12) of the Intervention Group vs. the Control Group.
 We will also conduct a **2x2 Mixed ANOVA** (Time: Pre/Post × Group: IG/CG) to examine interaction effects.
-*   **Hypothesis 2 (Self-Efficacy):** We will perform a **Paired Samples t-test** on the AISES scores within the Intervention Group (Pre vs. Post).
+2.   **Hypothesis 2 (Self-Efficacy):** We will perform a **Paired Samples t-test** on the AISES scores within the Intervention Group (Pre vs. Post).
 To compare the *change* between groups, we will calculate difference scores (Post-Pre) and run an Independent Samples t-test on these difference scores.
-*   **Hypothesis 3 (Ethics):** We will perform a **Mann-Whitney U test** (non-parametric) to compare the Ethical Scenario scores (ordinal data) between the Intervention and Control groups.
+3.   **Hypothesis 3 (Ethics):** We will perform a **Mann-Whitney U test** (non-parametric) to compare the Ethical Scenario scores (ordinal data) between the Intervention and Control groups.
-*   **Exploratory Analysis:** We will analyze the correlation between Performance Task scores and Self-Efficacy scores.
+4.   **Exploratory Analysis:** We will analyze the correlation between Performance Task scores and Self-Efficacy scores.
 We will conduct a thematic analysis of the submitted prompts to categorize common strategies and pitfalls.

 ## 7. Project Timeline (Gantt)
 | Week | Dates | Key Milestones |